Old Town is San Diego’s vibrant, historic center.

 If you’re dismissive of sushi in Old Town because the neighborhood’s known for its Mexican cuisine, you’re going to miss out on some of the best sushi in San Diego.

-The menu at Harney Sushi boasts a number of specialty rolls, but if you’re feeling bold, trust the chef.
+The menu at Harney Sushi boasts several specialty rolls, but if you’re feeling bold, trust the chef.
 Their chef’s special sashimi is truly special.

 There is another location in Oceanside if that’s more convenient.
 Reservations for both are recommended and available online.